 Breaching Domestic Violence Order

-What Are Domestic Violence Order?
+Breaching Domestic Violence Order?
+What to do?

 Domestic Violence Order (‘DVO’), also known as “protection” or “restraining” orders are made by the court to prevent domestic violence against the person bringing the application (“the aggrieved”).
 The imposition of a Domestic Violence Orders will generally impose certain conditions against the person committing the violence (“the respondent”) and prevent any further violence from occurring.